CERNDocumentServer/cds-videos/README.rst

 ---------------------------------

 - Navigate to the ``CDS Videos`` platform.
-- Click your user info in the top-right corner.
+- Click on your user info in the top-right corner.
 - Go to **Applications** and create a new **Personal Access Token**.
 - Copy the token and store it securely.